Corsned: Details

 I exorcize thee, most unclean dragon, ancient serpent, dark night, by the word of truth, and the sign of light, by our Lord Jesus Christ, the immaculate Lamb generated by the Most High, conceived of the Holy Ghost, born of the Virgin Mary—Whose coming Gabriel the archangel did announce; Whom seeing, John did call out: This is the living and true Son of God—that in no wise mayest thou permit that man to eat this bread and cheese, who has committed this theft or consented to it or advised it.
 Adjured by Him who is to come to judge the quick and the dead, so thou close his throat with a band—not, however, unto death.

-Legal historian Richard Burn believed that corsned bread may have originally been the very sacramental bread, but that later, the bishops and clergy would no longer allow the communion bread for such superstitious purposes; they would, however, grant the people to use the same judicial rite, in eating some other morsels of bread, blessed or cursed for the same uses.
+Legal historian Richard Burn believed that corsned bread may have originally been the very sacramental bread, but that later, the bishops and clergy would no longer allow the communion bread for such superstitious purposes; they would, however, allow the people to use the same judicial rite, in eating some other morsels of bread, blessed or cursed for the same uses.

 It has been asserted that this ordeal was specifically preserved for the clergy.
 On the other hand, Godwin, Earl of Wessex, is said to have died in this manner in 1053 while denying that he had any role in the death of King Edward the Confessor's brother Alfred in 1036; however, the primary contemporary source for this information is the Croyland Chronicle, attributed to Ingulph (d.
 1109), which has since been shown to be a much later forgery.

 The practice has long since been gradually abolished.
 Du Cange observed that the expression, "May this piece of bread choke me!" comes from this custom.
-Other common phrases of the same origin include "I will take the sacrament upon it!" and "May this morsel be my last!"
+Other common phrases of the same origin include "I will take the sacrament upon it!" and "May this morsel be my last!".